 7 Things to Consider When Hiring Candidates Remotely

-SummaryWhilst many pharma companies have already begun to lay out their plans for their return to in-office working and face-to-face recruitment, some are choosing to adopt a more hybrid return to work and are making remote working and recruitment a more permanent solution going forward.
+SummaryWhilst many Life Science companies have already begun their transition back to in-office working, many are adopting a more hybrid approach to work, with remote working becoming a more permanent solution in the industry going forward.
 In this article, we outline some of the most important things to consider when hiring pharma candidates remotely, from building a strong online employer brand to making your new hires feel welcome.

 - Author Name: Lucy Walters

 - Author Email: Lucy.Walters@pharmiweb.com